Skip to content

 If you have been approaching weight management as a discipline problem, it may be worth reframing it as a clinical one.
 Not because your effort has been wrong, but because the approach may not have been designed around the actual reasons your weight is where it is.

-At Velora HealthConnect, we offer clinician-led weight management through telehealth.
-Our AHPRA-registered clinicians take a thorough, whole-system approach, looking at the hormonal, metabolic, and lifestyle factors that affect your individual situation.
+At Velora HealthConnect, we offer clinician-guided weight management through telehealth.
+Our qualified clinicians take a whole-system approach, looking at the metabolic and lifestyle factors that affect your individual situation.
 We take the time to understand what has and has not worked for you, and we build a plan around that.

 If you would like to find out whether our programme may be a suitable option for you, check your suitability here.